PaulApivat/paulapivat/content/post/dsfs_5/index.md

 assert 7.3333 < mean(num_friends) < 7.3334
 ```

-However, the mean is **notoriously sensitive to outliers** so statisticians often supplement their analysis with other measures of central tendencies like **median** Because the median is the *middle-most value*, it matters whether there is an *even* or *odd* number of data points.
+However, the mean is **notoriously sensitive to outliers** so statisticians often supplement with other measures of central tendencies like **median**.
+Because the median is the *middle-most value*, it matters whether there is an *even* or *odd* number of data points.

-Here we'll create two private functions for both situations - even and odd number of data points - in calculating the median.
-This first requires that we sort the data values.
-Then, in the case case of *even number* values, we'll find the two middle values and split them.
-In the case of *odd number* of values, we'll divide the *length* of the dataset by 2 (i.e., 50).
+Here, we'll create two private functions for both situations - even and odd number of data points - in calculating the median.
+First, we'll sort the data values.
+Then, for *even number* values, we'll find the two middle values and split them.
+For *odd number* of values, we'll divide the *length* of the dataset by 2 (i.e., 50).

 Our median function will return either of the private function `_median_even` or `_median_odd` conditionally depending on if the length of a list of numbers is divisible (%2==0) by 2.

 ```python
 def _median_even(xs: List[float]) -> float:
     """If len(xs) is even, it's the average of the middle two elements""" sorted_xs = sorted(xs)